 - Press Enter to apply the formula.

 The linked data will be displayed in the selected cell or range, and it will update automatically when the source data changes.
-(See Also: How To Create A Bar Chart On Google Sheets)
+(See Also: How To Filter Pivot Table In Google Sheets)

 Best Practices for Linking Data in Google Sheets